-Stabilization services - Staff/Family Consultation Services are intermittent and temporary.
+Stabilization services - Staff/Family Consultation is intermittent and temporary.
 The need for this service is identified during the person-centered planning process and documented in the waiver participant's person-centered service plan with consultation by a behavioral health specialist when appropriate.
 Service is provided to the waiver participant who is experiencing a crisis and is at risk of hospitalization.
 Once the crisis situation is resolved and the individual is stabilized, stabilization services will be terminated.
-Any ongoing need for Staff/Family Consultation Services will be met under the stand-alone Staff/Family Consultation Services category.
+Any ongoing need for Staff/Family Consultation will be met under the stand-alone Staff/Family Consultation category.
 The services under the waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
-Stabilization Services, appear in PCSPs separately, are authorized separately and have unique and separate billing codes.
+Stabilization Services - Staff/Family Consultation is a distinct and separate services from Staff/Family Consultation, appear in PCSPs separately, are authorized separately and has a unique and separate billing codes.